 A radiation oncologist is a doctor who specializes in treating cancer patients with radiation therapy.

 It is also critical that people get counseling and evaluation from a speech pathologist who has previously worked with people with head and neck cancer.
 Radiation therapy can induce swelling and scarring, which affects the voice and swallowing.
 Speech pathologists can teach people exercises and procedures to help them avoid speech and swallowing issues in the long run.

 A combination of chemotherapy and radiation therapy may be employed, depending on the cancer stage.
 Concomitant chemoradiotherapy is another term for this 3.
 Chemotherapy makes radiation therapy more effective.
 Chemoradiotherapy can help people avoid surgery and keep their larynx and speaking ability intact.
 This is the preferred conventional treatment option for many patients.
 Combining chemotherapy and radiation therapy, on the other hand, can result in more side effects than radiation therapy alone.

 SIDE EFFECTS OF RADIATION TREATMENT

 A surgical oncologist removes the dangerous tumour and some healthy tissue around it, known as a margin, during surgery.
-A surgical oncologist is a physician who specialises in the surgical treatment of cancer.
+A surgical oncologist is a physician who specializes in the surgical treatment of cancer.
 The surgery aims to remove the entire tumour while leaving negative margins.
 Negative margins indicate no cancer was detected in the healthy tissue removed during the operation.
 It is not always feasible to entirely eradicate cancer.
-Other treatments will be suggested in these circumstances.
+In this case, other treatments might be more effective.